-Measuring some 23m long, Midhowe Cairn is a vast and hugely impressive stalled cairn found on Rousay's south west shoreline.
-While it lies just a hundred yards or so from Midhowe Broch it dates back to the years after 3500BC: more than 3,000 years before its near neighbour and well over 5,000 years ago.
+Measuring some 23m long internally, and 32.5m long externally, Midhowe Cairn is a vast and hugely impressive stalled cairn found on Rousay's south west shoreline.
+While it lies just a hundred yards or so from Midhowe Broch it dates back to around 3500BC: more than three millennia before its near neighbour.

 The cairn was excavated by the landowner, Walter Grant, in 1932-3.
 What he revealed was a long chamber divided by vertical flagstones into 12 compartments or stalls.
 Each of these had a bench on either side, on which bodies of the dead were laid.